philgzl/dsp-primer/README.md

 * the `nfft` argument corresponds to <img src="https://render.githubusercontent.com/render/math?math=M">
 * the `window` argument corresponds to <img src="https://render.githubusercontent.com/render/math?math=w">

-The function also takes as arguments the sampling frequency `fs` to return the corresponding time vector and frequency vector.
+The function also takes as arguments the sampling frequency `fs` to return the corresponding time and frequency vectors.

 In the example below I generate a sinusoid whose frequency is modulated by another sinusoid.
 The FFT of the entire signal shows high values across the entire range of swept frequencies, while the STFT allows to observe how the frequency changes over time.